rust-lang/rfcs/text/0000-inline-asm.md

 ## Use AT&T syntax by default on x86

-x86 is particular in that there are [two widely used dialects] for its assembly code: Intel syntax, which is the official syntax for x86 assembly, and AT&T syntax which is used by GCC (via GAS).
-There is no functional difference between those two dialects, they both support the same functionality but with a [different syntax][gas-syntax].
+x86 is particular in that there are [two widely used dialects][gas-syntax] for its assembly code: Intel syntax, which is the official syntax for x86 assembly, and AT&T syntax which is used by GCC (via GAS).
+There is no functional difference between those two dialects, they both support the same functionality but with a different syntax.
 This RFC chooses to use Intel syntax by default since it is more widely used and users generally find it easier to read and write.

 [gas-syntax]: https://sourceware.org/binutils/docs/as/i386_002dVariations.html